tensorland/modelbox/website/docs/intro.md

 #### Events
 - Log events about the system/trainer state during training and models from experiment jobs, workflow systems, and other AI/MLOps services.
-- Any changes made to experiment and model metadata are logged as change events in the system.
+- Any changes made to experiments and model metadata are logged as change events in the system.
 - External systems can watch events in real-time and trigger custom workflows.

 #### SDK